Estimated reading time: 7 minutes

-The tragedy in Las Vegas last week has everyone talking about gun control, as usual.
+Shooting tragedies like the one in Las Vegas always get people talking about gun control.
 And I understand why: mass shootings are terrifying.
 They happen unexpectedly, and they can happen to anyone.
 So naturally, many people start demanding a solution that will make them feel safe.

 The other thing people are talking about is his motive.
 So why did he do it?
 Unfortunately, we may never know.
 (Even his girlfriend didn’t know he was planning anything.)
 ISIS is claiming responsibility, but the FBI says there is no connection, and ISIS has a history of taking credit for things it didn’t do.